 Take immediate action to cool the overheated person while waiting for emergency treatment.

 - Exposure to a hot environment.
-In a type of heatstroke called nonexertional heatstroke, your condition is caused by a hot environment that leads to a rise in body temperature, without strenuous physical activity.
-This type of heatstroke typically occurs in hot, humid weather, especially for prolonged periods.
+In a type of heatstroke, called nonexertional or classic heatstroke, being in a hot environment leads to a rise in body temperature.
+This type of heatstroke typically occurs after exposure to hot, humid weather, especially for prolonged periods, such as two or three days.
 It occurs most often in older adults and in people with chronic illness.

 In either type of heatstroke, your condition can be brought on by:

-- Wearing excess clothing that prevents your sweat from evaporating easily and cooling your body
+- Wearing excess clothing that prevents sweat from evaporating easily and cooling your body

 - Drinking alcohol, which can affect your body's ability to regulate your temperature

-- Becoming dehydrated, because you're not drinking enough water to replenish fluids you lose through perspiration
+- Becoming dehydrated by not drinking enough water to replenish fluids lost through sweating

-Anyone can develop heatstroke, but several factors place you at increased risk:
+Anyone can develop heatstroke, but several factors increase your risk:

-- Young or old age.
+- Age.
 Your ability to cope with extreme heat depends of the strength of your central nervous system.
-In the very young, the central nervous system is not fully developed and in adults over 65, the central nervous system begins to deteriorate, which makes your body less able to cope with changes in body temperature.
+In the very young, the central nervous system is not fully developed, and in adults over 65, the central nervous system begins to deteriorate, which makes your body less able to cope with changes in body temperature.
 Both age groups usually have difficulty remaining hydrated, which also increases risk.

 - A lack of air conditioning.
-Fans may make you feel better, but in sustained hot weather, air conditioning is the most effective way to cool down and lower humidity.
+Fans may make you feel better, but during sustained hot weather, air conditioning is the most effective way to cool down and lower humidity.

-It's usually apparent to doctors if you have heatstroke, but they may order laboratory tests to confirm their diagnosis and rule out other causes of your symptoms.
+It's usually apparent to doctors if you have heatstroke, but laboratory tests can confirm their diagnosis, rule out other causes for your symptoms and assess organ damage.
 These tests include:

-- A blood test to check for low blood sodium or potassium and the content of gases in your blood to see if there's been any damage to your central nervous system
+- A blood test to check blood sodium or potassium and the content of gases in your blood to see if there's been damage to your central nervous system

 - A urine test to check the color of your urine, because it's usually darker if you have a heat-related condition, and to check your kidney function, which can be affected by heatstroke